 Click here to read the Wikipedia Article where the above info came from.

-Some Interesting facts about Malaga Map
+Some Malaga Facts Map

 • Malaga's most famous son, Picasso, has a museum with his most personal works on display.